pro-mpt/.github/profile/README.md

 🍿 **Fun Facts**

-- Our team is powered by coffee ☕ and croissants 🫖.
+- Our team is powered by coffee ☕ and honey breads 🍞.
 - The name "pro-mpt.me" came from a late-night brainstorming session fueled by coffee ☕.